 Copyright 2012 Tana Luger

 Luger, Tana Marie.
-"Older adults' online health information-seeking and diagnostic reasoning: a mixed methods investigation." dissertation, University of Iowa, 2012.
+"Older adults' online health information-seeking and diagnostic reasoning: a mixed methods investigation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.